arcalot/arcaflow-workflows/basic-examples/bind-constants/README.md

 ### Parent workflow

-This workflow demonstrates how to use the Arcaflow builtin function `bindConstants()` to repeat a set of input values with each item in your input list using a foreach loop.
+This workflow demonstrates how to use the Arcaflow builtin function `bindConstants()` to repeat a set of input values with each item in your input list using a `foreach` loop.

 ### Subworkflow

 The subworkflow uses a plugin to print the value of the `name` input.
 The `loop_id` and `nickname` input values are bundled with this plugin output as this subworkflow's output.
 The example plugin is used to simulate an operation on input data and produce an output.
-In a real world scenario, the subworkflow will likely use more complex plugins with more complex schemas.
+In a real world scenario, the subworkflow would presumably use more complex plugins with more complex schemas.

 ## Files